arnav300/mysql-rest-CRUD-basic/README.md

 This will help you with a simple guide on creating a CRUD web service and connecting with MySql DB.

 Prerequisite:
 - Eclipse IDE for Java EE or any Java IDE with Apache Maven support.
-(I recommend IntelliJ IDEA)
+- Maven 3.x
+- JDK 1.8
 - MySQL 5.x
 - phpMyAdmin or any other clients to access MySQL database
 - Postman or any other REST Clients